Skip to main content

 Water aerobics is shown to improve mental health, too.

 Water has a naturally calming effect.
-And performing gentle exercises in the water can decrease stress, depression and anxiety, even more so than land-based exercise.
+Performing gentle exercises in the water can decrease stress, depression and anxiety, even more so than land-based exercise.

 Joining a class will also help keep you connected with your community, enriching your life and helping you age well.